rumart/plausible-slack/README.md

 - LOGLEVEL
     - Log level, defaults to INFO
 - PERIOD
-    - Stat period, day or week (last 7 days) supported
+    - Stat period, day or week (last 7 days) supported.
+Defaults to day

 ## Run as a container